raffclar/pe_ep_intercept/README.md

 # pe_ep_intercept

 Creates a new section.
 Entry point is modified with new section's virtual address.
 A new entry point is assembled with the original entry point (oep) using Keystone.
-Consideration is given with address space layout randomisation (ASLR).
+Consideration is given with address space layout randomisation (ASLR) for base address.

-Two approaches for ASLR:
+Two approaches for ASLR base address:
 1. Use peb (`fs[30h]` or `gs[60h]`) -> ldr -> base address + oep.
 [Based on this post][1].
 2. Add new entries to relocation table.